GluuFederation/oxd-ruby/README.md

 $ rails generate oxd:config
 ```

 The generator will install `oxd_config.rb` initializer file in `config/initializers` directory which conatins all the global configuration options for oxd-ruby plguin.
-The following configurations must be set in config file before the plugin can be used.
+The generated configuration file looks like this:

 ```ruby
 config.oxd_host_ip = '127.0.0.1'